dagghe/pyOMA2/docs/docu/2_1 Algo_fdd.rst

       Extends ``EFDD`` for multi-setup scenarios.

 ..
 Important::
-   Each class contains methods for executing the respective algorithms, extracting modal parameters, and plotting results.
-The module also includes utility functions and classes for visualization and interactive analysis.
+   Each class contains methods for executing the respective Frequency Domain Decomposition based algorithm, extracting modal parameters, plotting results, and additional utilities relevant to the specific FDD approach.

 ..
 Note::
    Users should be familiar with the concepts of modal analysis and system identification to effectively use this module.